What Got You Here Might Not Get You There.

 - Does your business have complex needs?

 - Does your software properly support your business today?

 - Does your company have software scalability issues?

 While these questions allow for more open-ended thinking, they still yield similar results to the software questions.
 If your business has evolved, plans to implement changes for growth, and requires more complex solutions and capabilities, you will need modernized software and innovation to accommodate your needs.

 Modernization encompasses a range of methods that depend on you and your business goals.
 These methods include the following:

 - Upgrade existing technology.

-- Rewrite existing code.
+- Rewrite existing code to replace legacy code.

 - Move your business from one platform to the proper platform.

 - Implement a development platform that creates a different environment for your data and databases, such as a Cloud infrastructure or browser.